sashinpivotal/cnd-instructor-lab-notes/README.md

     endpoint is something you configure in the manifest.yml file of the registration server
 -   Demo how to use httpie or postMan

-### Trouble-shooting

--   ??
-Some students were having a problem with "get push" key issue when they use new key even after they added ssh-add

 ## Service Discovery